Praxair (PX) Q1 2017 Results - Earnings Call Transcript

 Michael J. Sison - KeyBanc Capital Markets, Inc.

-Matt, in terms of North America can you give us a feel for the volume growth by method?
+Matt, in terms of North America, can you give us a feel for the volume growth by method?
 Meaning just maybe liquid and PDI and onsite?

 Matthew J. White - Praxair, Inc.